JackSzwergold/Cheat-Sheets/content/MailCatcher.md

 Setting your code to send SMTP mail to port `1025` on `localhost` will send it to MailCatcher.
 And to view mails, just go to port `1080` on that server via a web browser like this:

     http://sandbox.local:1080

-***

-*MailCatcher (c) by Jack Szwergold; written on September 14, 2015.
-This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License (CC-BY-NC-4.0).*